 The exchange rate is automatically applied to any foreign transaction using a Visa credit card.
 You will almost always receive a better exchange rate than you would if you were to convert cash at an international airport or hotel kiosk.
 And as a major global network, Visa cards are accepted in more than 200 countries and territories.

 Here is how you can find the Visa credit card exchange rate:

 You should also avoid any Dynamic Currency Conversion.
 This occurs when a foreign vendor will offer to convert the price of your purchase from the local currency into U.S. dollars.
-While this might appear to be a convenience, you should always decline.
-The reality is, the merchant will use a rate higher than your Visa credit card exchange rate, and pocket the difference.
+While it might appear to be a convenience, you should always decline the Dynamic Currency Conversion.
+The reality is, the merchant will use a rate higher than your Visa credit card exchange rate (as much as 7% higher), and pocket the difference.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by a WalletHub user.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.